| Home | Energy | Nuclear | Electricity | Climate Change | Lighting Control | Contacts | Links |

 Molten salts have the disadvantages that their melting point is relatively high, their corrosion chemistry is complex and their fuel reprocessing chemistry is complex.

-From a neutronic property perspective a lead-bismuth eutectic is likely the best FNR primary coolant.
-However, a lead-bismuth eutectic is toxic and neutron excited bismuth decays into polonium, which is one of the most toxic materials known to mankind.
-Hence, from a life safety and workplace health perspective, a lead-bismuth eutectic in not an optimal FNR primary coolant choice.
+From a neutronic property perspective a lead-bismuth eutectic is likely the best FNR coolant.
+However, lead is a neuro-toxin and neutron excited bismuth decays into polonium, which is one of the most toxic materials known to mankind.
+Hence, from a workplace health and safety perspective, a lead-bismuth eutectic in not an acceptable FNR coolant choice.

 The coolants used in most practical liquid metal cooled FNRs are either liquid sodium or liquid sodium-potassium eutectic (NaK).
 Sodium has a lower fast neutron absorption cross section than NaK, but Na melts at 98 degrees C whereas NaK is liquid down to below room temperature.
-In the reactor design discussed herein the primary coolant is sodium and the secondary coolant is NaK.
+In the reactor design discussed herein the reactor coolant is sodium and the intermediate coolant is NaK.

-As compared to water, sodium as a primary coolant has several disadvantages:
+As compared to water, sodium as a reactor coolant has several disadvantages:

-f) The initial fissile fuel concentration in a FNR is typically 5X to 20X the initial fissile fuel concentration in a water cooled reactor.
-That fissile fuel concentration requirement has initial capital cost consequences.
+k) The initial fissile fuel concentration in a FNR is typically 5X the initial fissile fuel concentration in a light water cooled reactor.
+That initial fissile fuel concentration requirement has initial capital cost consequences.

 FNR NUCLEAR POWER PLANT (NPP) FACILITY:

 Not including perimeter roads and nearby human support facilities, the FNR NPP above grade structures fully occupy one city block (a space 114 m X 114 m).
-The NPP footprint consists of a 49 m X 49 m central nuclear island with a dome shaped roof.
+The NPP footprint consists of a 50 m X 50 m central nuclear island with a 34 m diameter central dome shaped roof.
 The nuclear island is separated by 10 m wide laneways from 12 surrounding structures.
-The structure heights vary from 20 m to 50 m above grade.
+These structure heights vary from 20 m to 50 m above grade.

 The sodium pool is centrally located, mostly below grade, in the nuclear island.
-Normally there is no personnel access to the sodium pool space because it is very hot, there is gamma radiation and there is no oxygen to breath.
+Normally there is no personnel access to the sodium pool space because it is very hot, there is gamma radiation, sodium vapor and no oxygen to breath.
 However, during reactor operation one can view the top of the sodium pool either through a thick window or via a video camera.

-When the FNR is off and the sodium pool has cooled to about 120 degrees C equipment can be moved in and out of the sodium pool space via four airlocks.
+When the FNR is off and after the sodium pool has cooled to about 120 degrees C and the Na-24 gamma ray emission has subsided fuel bundles and equipment can be moved in and out of the sodium pool space via four airlocks.

-The sodium pool is circular, 20 m inside diameter X 15 m deep, is located in the middle of an octagonal space which is 25 m face to face.
-The liquid sodium surface is about 1 m below the pool deck and the ceiling is about 14.5 m above the pool deck.
+The sodium pool is circular, 20 m inside diameter X 15 m deep, is located in the middle of a 26 m diameter cylindrical space.
+The liquid sodium surface is about 1 m below the pool deck and the ceiling is about 10 m above the pool deck.
 The liquid sodium is a low density metal that melts just below the boiling point of water.

 In the middle of the sodium pool there is a 10.4 m diameter array of 464 vertical indicator tubes which, during normal reactor operation, project about 0.9 m above the sodium surface.
-These indicator tubes show the actual elevations of the reactor's movable fuel bundles and provide gamma ray intensity and temperature data to an overhead monitoring system that is used to monitor the FNR operation.
-The indicator tubes also have an emergency safety shutdown role.
+These indicator tubes provide the actual elevations of the reactor's movable fuel bundles and the local sodium temperature to ceiling mounted reactor monitoring systems.
+In the event of a ceiling or gantry crane collapse the indicator tubes also have a role in emergency safety shutdown.

-If the overhead lighting is extinguished during normal reactor operation one may sense a faint near infrared glow, because normally the exposed surface of the pool and the pool enclosure are at about 460 degrees C.
+If the overhead lighting is extinguished, during normal reactor operation one may sense a faint near infrared glow, because normally the exposed surfaces of the sodium pool and the sodium pool enclosure are in the temperature range 460 to 500 degrees C.

 There are 96 X 16 inch dia radial pipes which cross horizontally over the pool deck and connect to the intermediate heat exchange bundles immersed in the sodium pool.
-These pipes contain a sodium-potassium alloy (NaK) which conveys heat captured by the intermediate heat exchange bundles to steam generators located in heat exchange galleries outside the reactor space, around the perimeter of the reactor building.
+These pipes contain a sodium-potassium alloy (NaK) which conveys heat captured by the intermediate heat exchange bundles to steam generators located in the heat exchange galleries located adjacent to but outside the reactor space.

 The nuclear island is very quiet.
 In most industrial installations there is a lot of background noise.
 However, inside the FNR nuclear island there are few mechanical moving parts.
 Within this building liquids move by natural circulation, by smooth induction pumping or by differential gas pressure.

 If you listen carefully you may hear fan or blower noise from the ventilation system.
 The sodium pool and the various radial pipes are hot.
-In spite of good thermal insulation part of that heat leaks through enclosure walls, so to keep the human occupied service spaces comfortable forced air ventilation with closed circuit cooling is used.
+In spite of good thermal insulation part of that heat leaks into the service space, so to remove heat from the service space forced air ventilation with closed circuit cooling is used.

-In simple language the FNR passively supplies nuclear heat at a variable rate from 100 MWe to 1000 MWt.
-Near the sodium pool perimeter heat is extracted from 460 degree C surface sodium by cooler pumped NaK flowing through the intermediate heat exchange bundles.
-This heat extraction increases the density of the adjacent sodium causing it to sink.
-This cooler sodium sinking establishes a natural circulation flow pattern in the sodium pool.
-The sodium sinks near the pool perimeter and rises near the pool center.
+In simple language the FNR passively supplies nuclear heat at a variable rate from 100 MWt to 1000 MWt.
+Near the sodium pool perimeter heat is extracted from 460 degree C surface sodium by cooler NaK flowing through the intermediate heat exchange bundles.
+This heat extraction cools the adjacent sodium causing it to sink.
+This cooler sodium sinking establishes a natural circulation flow pattern in the sodium pool in which sodium sinks near the pool perimeter and rises near the pool center.
 As a result of this natural circulation the temperature at the pool bottom center can fall to as low as 400 degrees C. The rate of heat generation by the nuclear process is proportional to the temperature difference between the fuel assembly bottom and the fuel assembly top which sets the sodium natural circulation flow rate.
+Note that about half of the circulating sodium bypasses the intermediate heat exchange bundles.

 If the NaK flow stops the cooling of the sodium stops.
 Hence the sodium natural circulation flow stops which causes the nuclear fission to stop.
-After prolonged operation at 1000 MWt if the fission process is stopped the reactor continues to produce heat at about 80 MWt due to fission product decay,
+After prolonged operation at 1000 MWt if the fission process is stopped the reactor continues to produce heat at about 80 MWt due to emission of fission product decay heat.

 A FNR has the virtue of rugged simplicity.
-However, a lot of work has gone into designing the FNR to safely tolerate both peripheral equipment failures and extreme events such as earthquakes, tsunamis, hurricanes, airplane impacts and terrorist attacks.
+However, a lot of work has gone into designing the FNR to safely tolerate both peripheral equipment failures and extreme events such as earthquakes, tornados, airplane impacts and terrorist attacks.

-Changes in thermal load cause thermal expansion and contraction of the NaK pipes, nitrate salt pipes, HTF pipes and heat exchange bundles which cause long term wear.
+Changes in thermal load cause thermal expansion and contraction of the steam generators, NaK pipes and heat exchange bundles which cause long term wear.
 Internal pipe scouring causes further long term wear, eventually leading to equipment repair or replacement.
-Any suspended particulates in the heat transport fluids will aggravate long term scouring of the insides of pipes, fittings and heat exchange bundles.
+Any suspended particulates in the NaK heat transport fluids will aggravate long term scouring of the insides of pipes, fittings and heat exchange bundles.
 Hence, in spite of the apparent equipment simplicity, there are important ongoing maintenance considerations related to fluid cleanliness.

-Note that there are 48 heat transport circuits, so various combinations of them can be shut down for service without impacting the performance of the remainder.
+Note that there are 48 heat transport circuits and up to 8 turbogenerators, so various combinations of them can be shut down for service without impacting the performance of the remainder.
+However, exceot during planned reactor shutdowns, the combined turbogenerator output should always exceed the induction pump load necessary for decay heat extraction.

-Most of the system ongoing maintenance is non-nuclear in nature and is related to the heat transport system, steam turbines, condensers, cooling towers, electricity generators, cooling water pumps and other non-nuclear electrical and mechanical equipment.
+Most of the system ongoing maintenance is non-nuclear in nature and is related to the heat transport system, steam turbines, condensers, cooling towers, electricity generators, cooling water pumps, injection water pumps and other non-nuclear electrical and mechanical equipment.

-Normally the FNR itself can operate for months with minimal maintenance attention.
+Normally the nuclear island can operate for months with minimal maintenance attention.
 The reactor power can be remotely adjusted by changing the induction pump set NaK flow rate.
 If anything in a heat transport circuit fails the simple solution is to turn off the corresponding induction pump and drain its NaK to its dump tanks until such time as competent maintenance personnel can attend to the problem.
-There is sufficient equipment redundancy to permit the FNR NPP to continue operation at slightly reduced power with some of its heat transport circuits and some of its turbogenerators out of service.
+There is sufficient equipment redundancy to permit the FNR NPP to continue operation at slightly reduced power with some of its heat transport circuits and/or some of its turbogenerators out of service.

-A FNR has three independent shutdown mechanisms.
-One is passive and is used for normal ongoing autonomous temperature control.
-One is also used to for normal operating temperature adjustment and for scheduled reactor service.
-One is intended only for emergencies involving an unplanned fuel geometry change, malicious sabotage or a military attack.
+A FNR has five independent shutdown mechanisms.
+One mechanism is passive thermal expansion which is used for normal operating temperature control.
+Two shutdown mechanisms are also used for adjustment of the reactor operating temperature To and for planned reactor shutdowns.
+Two are intended only for emergencies involving an unplanned overhead collapse or a sudden unplanned fuel geometry change.

 INTRODUCTORY GLOSSARY OF TERMS: